Shedou/Chimbalix/README-EN.md

 ## WARNING!

-This is an "Alpha" version of the Linux distribution, it contains many unfinished parts!
+This is an "Alpha" version of a Linux distribution, it contains unfinished parts!
 Use at your own risk!

 Chimbalix (github.com/Shedou/Chimbalix) is based on the MX Linux 23.1 x64 AHS "Libretto" distribution (mxlinux.org).

 WARNING!
-Thoughtless installation of updates via *sudo apt upgrade / sudo apt-get upgrade* or package managers is not recommended!
-This may disrupt the order in the system and lead to problems typical for many Linux distributions, such as breaking the video card driver!
+Mindlessly installing updates via *sudo apt upgrade / sudo apt-get upgrade* or package managers is not recommended!
+It may break the system and cause problems!
 Please be careful when working with repositories!

 ## Downloads